Bird ringing: Other markers

 Head and neck markers are very visible, and may be used in species where the legs are not normally visible (such as ducks and geese).
 Nasal discs and nasal saddles can be attached to the culmen with a pin looped through the nostrils in birds with perforate nostrils.
 They should not be used if they obstruct breathing.
 They should not be used on birds that live in icy climates, as accumulation of ice on a nasal saddle can plug the nostrils.
 Neck collars made of expandable, non-heat-conducting plastic are useful for larger birds such as geese.

 Education

 Many institutions that ring birds offer demonstrations for the public, where experts ring live birds while highlighting the steps of the process and answering questions from the public.
 Educating visitors about the technique helps to spread accurate information about it to the public.
-While live bird ringing is not the only method of educating the public on bird conservation, it can be an especially engaging and unique method for visitors.
+While live bird ringing is not the only method of educating the public on bird conservation, it gives visitors a chance to observe the process directly.